Splashdown! 'Feeling good': Nasa astronauts splash down off Florida coast

 - Tropical storm may delay first SpaceX crew's return to Earth - NZ Herald

-At 6.30am, Nasa tweeted the SpaceX Crew Dragon's nosecone had closed in preparation for re-entry and "the spacecraft is on its way toward a splashdown in the Gulf of Mexico off the coast of Pensacola, Florida".
+At 6.30am (NZT), Nasa tweeted the SpaceX Crew Dragon's nosecone had closed in preparation for re-entry and "the spacecraft is on its way toward a splashdown in the Gulf of Mexico off the coast of Pensacola, Florida".

-And at 6.32am, SpaceX's Elon Musk tweeted the somewhat intriguing message: "4 mins to Dragon loss of signal due to atmospheric entry plasma."
+And at 6.32am (NZT), SpaceX's Elon Musk tweeted the somewhat intriguing message: "4 mins to Dragon loss of signal due to atmospheric entry plasma."

-At 6.39am, SpaceX said it was "T-10 minutes until Crew Dragon's splashdown" and shortly afterwards they had regained communication with the spacecraft following the blackout period during re-entry to the earth's atmosphere.
+At 6.39am (NZT), SpaceX said it was "T-10 minutes until Crew Dragon's splashdown" and shortly afterwards they had regained communication with the spacecraft following the blackout period during re-entry to the Earth's atmosphere.

 Despite Tropical Storm Isaias' surge toward Florida's Atlantic shore, Nasa said the weather looked favourable off the coast of Pensacola on the extreme opposite side of the state.